JonnyBro/beatrun/README.md

 ### The **only official source** for this fork is this repository and [my workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3467179024).
 Other workshop versions are not supported

 ### Whoever else that claims to have an "official" repository and does not have a license other than WTFPL is NOT to be trusted.
-This project is not something legal, so licenses DO NOT apply under any circumstances
+This project is not that legal, so licenses DO NOT apply under any circumstances

-### This repository is the original one and is maintained by the original people that cracked beatrun
+### This repository is the original one and is maintained by the original people that cracked Beatrun

 ---